 Hey every, Jimmy with JimsReviewRoom.
-I tested the Everest Elite 700 last year.
-The active noise cancelling on those were pretty decent, but wearing them, they were heavy, the comfort was a bit lacking compared to the competition, and in the end, the audio performance was good, but there were better options out there.
-Today, JBL sent over a review unit of the new Everest Elite 750nc, and with the dramatic changes, this looks to be much improved.
-This retails for $299 at the time of this video, making these a cheaper alternative for those who are price shopping.
-As always, I’ll place my affiliate links in the video description below, click on my links, and they’ll give you the most updated prices in real time.
+I tested the Everest Elite 700 last year – the active noise cancelling on those were pretty decent, but wearing them, they were heavy, the comfort was a bit lacking compared to the competition, and in the end, the audio performance was good, but there were better options out there.
+Today, JBL sent over a review unit of the new Everest Elite 750NC, and with the dramatic changes, this looks to be much improved.
+This retails for $299 at the time of this review, making these a cheaper alternative for those who are price shopping.
+As always, I’ll place my affiliate links above, click on my links, and they’ll give you the most updated prices in real time.
 You never know when these things might go on sale.

 Unique functions worth mentioning, when holding down either volume up or down will allow you to skip or go back on songs.
 A double tap on the pause and play button allows you to bring up Google Assistant which I confirmed worked each time.
-Moving down, most headphones are still using USB 2.0 for some reason, we’re not jumping to USB Type C just yet.
-Last, the Bluetooth pairing button is here, very straight forward, but the S is your Smart button.
-Within the JBL Headphone app you can have this button turn on of off the Active Noise Cancelling or, you can use this to toggle JBL’s Ambient Aware.
-Ambient Aware is the complete opposite of noise cancelling.
-Instead of blocking out the world, the built-in microphones amplify your environment.
+Moving down, most headphones are still using USB 2.0 for some reason, we’re not jumping to USB Type-C just yet.
+Last, the Bluetooth pairing button is here, very straightforward, but the “S” is your Smart button.
+Within the JBL Headphone app, you can have this button turn on and off the Active Noise Cancelling or you can use this to toggle JBL’s Ambient Aware.
+Ambient Aware is the complete opposite of noise cancelling – instead of blocking out the world, the built-in microphones amplify your environment.
 If you want to hear someone talking near you, you can hear them.
 If your boss is calling for you while at the office, Ambient Aware when on, will surely make his or her voice audible.

-Regarding battery life, JBL is claiming upto 15hrs of use with Active Noise Cancelling enabled.
-Comparing to the competition with the list on your left, it is somewhat on the lower end with other flagships getting at least 20hrs or more.
-With my testing at 50% volume, the same test I do on all of my headphones, I was able to get XXX from a full battery to dead.
-Charging does take about 3hrs to do.
+Regarding battery life, JBL is claiming up to 15 hours of use with Active Noise Cancelling enabled.
+Comparing to the competition, it is somewhat on the lower end with other flagships getting at least 20 hours or more.
+With my testing at 50% volume, the same test I do on all of my headphones, I was able to get 14 hours and 45 minutes from a full battery to dead.
+Charging does take about 3 hours to do.

-Jumping over to the left earcup, a 2.5mm port is provided if you want to use a physical connection.
-The headphones do continue to work if you were to turn off the headphones, you just lose the noise cancelling and the physical buttons to control volume.
+Jumping over to the left earcup, a 2.5 mm port is provided if you want to use a physical connection.
+The headphones do continue to work through this cord if you were to turn them off, you just lose the noise cancelling and the physical buttons to control volume.

 As for wireless range, the Everest Elite’s are using Bluetooth 4.0 and testing this with my Samsung S8+, wireless range was crazy good.
 Shocked considering this was not using Bluetooth 5.0.
 I was able to get 88 linear feet going through two walls before I heard the first hiccup or break in the audio connection.

 And last of the physical features, the carrying case supplied is one of the good ones out there.
-Its’ reinforced, has pockets for your wires or other misc.
-Accessories, and most important, it’s compact.
+It’s reinforced, has pockets for your wires or other miscellaneous accessories, and most important, it’s compact.

-The Everest Elite performs where it should in regards to spatial sound… just a smidge below the best and more expensive options out there.
-It’s very close in character to the 1000x, with very clear left and right audio channels, and distance of where the vocalists are to instruments heard in the background or foreground is noticeable.
+The Everest Elite’s perform where they should in regards to spatial sound… just a smidgen below the best and more expensive options out there.
+It’s very close in character to the 1000x’s, with very clear left and right audio channels, and distance of where the vocalists are to instruments heard in the background or foreground is noticeable.

-So in the end here, the Everest Elite makes some big improvements over last years.
-My biggest gripes would be the buttons on the right rear earcup and, I do wish the earcups sealed slightly better like the competitors.
+So in the end here, the Everest Elite’s make some big improvements over last year’s model.
+My biggest gripes would be the buttons on the right rear earcup and I do wish the earcups sealed slightly better like the competitors.
 Also, if NFC was offered and battery life could improve, that would make these things awesome.
 On the positive side, they’re comfortable, they’re built well, the carrying case is a nice touch, I did love the ambient aware feature and most important to me, the audio signature is impressive and I keep referring to this, but it sounded similar, not identical, but similar to the Sony 1000x.
 If you’re in this price range, this is worth a look as an alternative to the more expensive models out there.